maziac/DeZog/documentation/Usage.md

 Hence the disassembly will grow the more you step through the code.
 For performance reasons a new disassembly is only done if the memory at the PC is unknown or if a few bytes that follow the PC value have changed.
 I.e. the disassembly at the current PC is always correct while an older disassembly (at a different address) might be outdated.
 This may happen in case a memory bank has been switched or the code was modified meanwhile (self modifying code).

-### Labelsfile

-Because nowadays (>=0.4.0) the labels and constants are extracted directly from the list file there should normally no need to include a labels file anymore.
-However, if you see strange results or missing labels/constants than you could add a label file.
-You can further decide to turn label parsing off (useLabels=false) for the list file.

 ### Usage